 General Principles

-• Progressive Overload: Gradually increasing intensity or volume to ensure continuous improvement.
+Progressive Overload: Gradually increase intensity or volume.

-• Recovery: Balancing high-intensity workouts with adequate recovery.
+Recovery: Balance intense workouts with proper recovery.

 Sample 5-Day Regimen